jackyxhb/JackLimited/README.md

 docker run -p 8080:8080 jacklimited
 ```

-The container listens on `http://localhost:8080` and serves both the API and the compiled SPA.
+The container uses Ubuntu-based .NET 8.0 images and listens on `http://localhost:8080`, serving both the API and the compiled SPA.

 ## API Endpoints